codebach/PianoSoloCounterBundle/README.md

 }

 ```
+2-) EventListener will create a new `Counter` for your entity while persisting your entity.

-2-) Call Counter and add clicks.
+3-) Call Counter and add clicks.

 ```php
 <?php